Carriage Horse Controversy Swirls After Fresh Allegations Of Abuse

 NEW YORK (CBSNewYork) – Carriage horses are again the center of controversy in New York City.

-Animal activists say a horse has been forced to work despite being emaciated and having open wounds.READ MORE: Woman Believed To Be Oldest Living Long Islander Celebrates 110th Birthday
+Animal activists say a horse has been forced to work despite being emaciated and having open wounds.READ MORE: Communities Prepare For Henri As It Looks To Bring Significant Impact To Long Island

 As CBS2’s Thalia Perez reports, it was a war of words between animal activists alleging abuse of a carriage horse named Michelle and those dismissing the allegations as false.